 Don’t be afraid to go bold and install something monumental to be a focal point for your backyard.

-Design duo Courtney and Robert Novogratz did just that in the backyard of their Hollywood Hills, California, home.
-They used a monolithic fire pit for garden zoning, dividing the backyard into different sections, as a folding screen might in a studio apartment.
+Design duo Cortney and Robert Novogratz (opens in new tab) did just that in the backyard of their Hollywood Hills, California, home.
+They used a monolithic outdoor fireplace for garden zoning, dividing the backyard into different sections, as a folding screen might in a studio apartment.

-'A fire feature is always a good idea,' says Courtney.
+'A fire feature is always a good idea,' says Cortney.